 The BJJ Journey Is A Lifelong One

-Three’s nothing quite like Brazilian Jiu-Jitsu.
+There’s nothing quite like Brazilian Jiu-Jitsu.
 You come to a gym to give it a try, usually after watching UFC or hearing some of your BJJ nerd friends talk about it and nothing but it all day long.
 The thing is, you’ll quickly morph into a BJJ nerd of your own if you let Jiu-Jitsu enter your life.
 The BJJ journey is quite a fun one, but it is not easy,.
 I guess that is what makes it attractive to us all.
 Well, that and rolling, of course.

-One thing to be aware of is that singing up for Jiu-Jitsu is going to change your life., Moreover if you really get into it, which a lot of the people that sign up do, it is going to turn into something you’ll be doing for the rest of your life.
+One thing to be aware of is that singing up for Jiu-Jitsu is going to change your life., Moreover if you really get into it, which a lot of the people that sign updo, it is going to turn into something you’ll be doing for the rest of your life.
 That’s a major claim, but after a decade in the sport, I can claim it to be true, given the evidence I’ve seen on the subject.
-Speaking of something you’ll be doing for a lifetime, it wouldn’t be near as fun if you didn’t feel awesome when doing ti, right?
+Speaking of something you’ll be doing for a lifetime, it wouldn’t be near as fun if you didn’t feel awesome when doing it, right?

 It is difficult enough to enjoy Jiu-Jitsu with all the chaos, discomfort, and pain that comes with training and/or competing.
 If at the same time you need to worry about other things, like an unsafe training environment, instructors that are not a good fit, lack of respect and hygiene, etc., it is doubtful that you’ll stay on your BJJ journey for long.
-This is not just to let people know that they have certain basic grappling rights, but also t keep coaches and academy owners on their toes.
+This is not just to let people know that they have certain basic grappling rights, but also to keep coaches and academy owners on their toes.
 Providing the correct training environment will not only bring more people into BJJ, but it will also provide them with an environment they enjoy.

 The Right Academy